zmmmdf/cbar-currency-rates/README.md

 # CBAR Currency Rates

-Certainly!
-Here's the README.md file with the purpose, usage, installation, testing, and contribution guidelines in both Azerbaijani and English:

 ### Purpose

 cbar-currency-rates serves the purpose of providing easy access to currency exchange rates from the Central Bank of Azerbaijan Republic (CBAR) XML file.
 It enables developers to integrate up-to-date currency rates into their applications, facilitating financial calculations and analysis.